Qalb (film): Plot

 Both fall into despair.
-When Thumbi later sees Caplo with another girl—unaware she’s his cousin—she confronts him in jealousy and demands to meet his father.
+When Thumbi later sees Caplo with another girl—unaware she's his cousin—she confronts him in jealousy and demands to meet his father.
 During their conversation, Sayippu tells Thumbi how she has taught Caplo the meaning of love, and the two reconcile, entering the fifth stage, Akidat (reverence).

-They spend a joyful evening at the Alappuzha Beach Festival, taking a photo together at a booth run by Sayippu’s friend Freddy, who explains the seven stages of love.
+They spend a joyful evening at the Alappuzha Beach Festival, taking a photo together at a booth run by Sayippu's friend Freddy, who explains the seven stages of love.
 At a lighthouse, Thumbi gifts Caplo a bracelet engraved with the word “Qalb” (heart), symbolizing Ibaadat (worship), the sixth stage.

 Their happiness is short-lived.
-When Thumbi’s father catches her speaking to Caplo on the phone, he becomes violent toward Sauda.
+When Thumbi's father catches her speaking to Caplo on the phone, he becomes violent toward Sauda.
 For the first time, Thumbi stands up to him, vowing to protect her mother.
 That night, she calls Caplo to take her away, leaving her mother behind.
 During their escape, their car hits a pedestrian, forcing Caplo to check on the man.
 The same goons from the theater ambush them, leading to a brutal fight before both are arrested.

-At the police station, Thumbi’s father—revealed to be a police officer—beats Sayippu and warns that if Caplo ever approaches Thumbi again, he will imprison them all.
-Separated and devastated, Caplo and his father plan to secretly send Thumbi abroad to safety with Sayippu’s sister in Thailand, with Sauda’s blessing.
-However, their plan is exposed when Thumbi’s father falsely accuses them of drug trafficking.
+At the police station, Thumbi's father—revealed to be a police officer—beats Sayippu and warns that if Caplo ever approaches Thumbi again, he will imprison them all.
+Separated and devastated, Caplo and his father plan to secretly send Thumbi abroad to safety with Sayippu's sister in Thailand, with Sauda's blessing.
+However, their plan is exposed when Thumbi's father falsely accuses them of drug trafficking.

 At court, overcome with guilt, Thumbi calls Caplo, apologizing for the chaos her love has caused.
 She ends the call and takes her own life, completing the seventh and final stage—Mawt (death).

-Thumbi’s funeral is held in Caplo’s hometown, where her mother Sauda insists that her daughter be buried there, saying it is the land of all her loved ones.
+Thumbi's funeral is held in Caplo's hometown, where her mother Sauda insists that her daughter be buried there, saying it is the land of all her loved ones.
 Shattered, Caplo begs his father to let him die, feeling responsible for her death.
-The next day, he visits Theresa Aunty and reveals his plan to reach the Sidra tree—where his mother and Thumbi await—and asks her to care for his father once he’s gone.
+The next day, he visits Theresa Aunty and reveals his plan to reach the Sidra tree—where his mother and Thumbi await—and asks her to care for his father once he's gone.
 Caplo sails into the sea, attempting to drown himself, and in a vision, sees Thumbi reaching out to him.
 Before he can follow her, Sayippu and his friends rescue him.
-Sayippu tearfully reminds his son that parents who lose their children are the weakest of all, and that Caplo’s life is what keeps him alive.
+Sayippu tearfully reminds his son that parents who lose their children are the weakest of all, and that Caplo's life is what keeps him alive.

-Realizing the depth of his father’s love, Caplo reconciles with him and his friends, embracing Hayyath (life).
-The film closes with Caplo releasing Thumbi’s pet mynah back into the sky as a dragonfly(symbolizing Thumbi in Malayalam)—hovers nearby, watching over him.
+Realizing the depth of his father's love, Caplo reconciles with him and his friends, embracing Hayyath (life).
+The film closes with Caplo releasing Thumbi's pet mynah back into the sky as a dragonfly(symbolizing Thumbi) —hovers nearby, watching over him.